Microservices are the new age design pattern that has been widely adopted in the recent times by many large scale applications on the internet.

 kubectl apply -f ambassador-service.yaml

-Once the service is deployed, an external IP will be assigned in few seconds.
+Once the service is deployed, an external IP will be assigned in a few seconds.
 Managed services like EKS, GKE, AKS will auto-assign an external LoadBalancer to this service.

 ADDING SAMPLE SERVICE TO AMBASSADOR